-Garlic contains an odorless sulfur compound called alliiun.
+Garlic contains an odorless sulfur compound called alliin.
 It also contains an enzyme called alliinase.
 When a bulb or clove of garlic is in its natural, whole state, the two chemicals have little interaction (and the garlic is relatively odorless).
-But when you cut or crush the garlic, the alliiun and alliinase are mixed, creating an organosulphate compound called allicin.
+When you cut or crush the garlic, the alliin and alliinase are mixed, creating an organosulphate compound called allicin.
 This is what gives garlic its pungent odor and distinctive flavor.
 And that's why garlic gets only stronger the more you chop or crush it.

 A similar color-forming reaction can occur when the garlic is in contact with minerals from certain metals, including copper, aluminum, iron, and tin.
 The minerals can come from pots or pans made of those metals, or it can come from trace minerals in the water.